kevinding0218/InterviewDocuments/Q and A/2022 Go/Data Structure/Primitive vs Reference.md

 	- if many requests need to access theweb server simultaneously and it reaches the web server’s load limit,
 - How to handle Horizontal Scalling Servers?
 Load Balancer
 ### Load Balancer
-- A load balancer evenly distributes incoming traffic among web servers that are defined in a load-balanced set
+- A load balancer **evenly distributes incoming traffic among web servers** that are defined in a load-balanced set
-- This is to resolve issue such as failover and redundancy
+- This is to **resolve issue such as failover and redundancy**
-- users connect to the public IP of the load balancer directly.
-- With this setup, web servers are unreachable directly by clients anymore.
+- Clients/Users **connect to the public IP of the load balancer directly.** With this setup, web servers are unreachable directly by clients anymore.
 #### Private IP
-- For better security, private IPs are used for communication between servers.
-A private IP is an IP address reachable only between servers in the same network; however, it is unreachable over the internet.
+- For better security, private IPs are used for communication between servers. **A private IP is an IP address reachable only between servers in the same network; however, it is unreachable over the internet**.
 The load balancer communicates with web servers through private IPs.

 ### Database